 - Characterise the UK forests in terms of there relationship to other European monitoring sites.

-- Understand the fate of atmospheric pollutants in a range of managed forest ecosystems; i.e. their accumulation, distribution, release and patterns of release and leaching.
+- Understand the fate of atmospheric pollutants in a range of managed forest ecosystems; i.e. their accumulation, distribution, patterns of release and leaching.

-- Identify cause-effect relationships which explain the extent to which air pollution and other abiotic (e.g. inter-annual variation in climatic conditions, storms, fire) and biotic (e.g. parasites, invasive species, livestock, newly emerging diseases) stress factors are responsible for observed variations in forest condition.
+- Identify cause-effect relationships which explain the extent to which air pollution and other abiotic (e.g. inter-annual variation in climatic conditions, storms, fire) and biotic (e.g. pest and diseases, newly emerging diseases) stress factors contribute towards observed variations in forest condition.